platformio/platformio-docs/tutorials/nordicnrf52/arduino_debugging_unit_testing.rst

     framework = arduino
     debug_tool = jlink

+To start the debug session we can use next options:
-Then we can navigate to the top menu and select ``Debug: Start debugging`` or use hotkey button ``F5``:
+``Debug: Start debugging`` from the top menu, ``Start Debugging`` option from Quick Access menu or hotkey button ``F5``:

 .. image:: ../../_static/tutorials/nordicnrf52/arduino-debugging-unit-testing-7.png

-We need to wait some time while PlatformIO is initializing debug session and when the first line after the main function is highlighted we are ready to debug:
+We need to wait some time while PlatformIO is initializing the debug session and when the first line after the main function is highlighted we are ready to debug:

 .. image:: ../../_static/tutorials/nordicnrf52/arduino-debugging-unit-testing-8.png